Ram Head Trail St. John: 2023 Detailed Hiking Guide

 Snorkeling Gear & Daypack

-My husband and I really enjoyed hiking the Ram Head Trail right up until the point we accidentally took that spur trail and got lost for 50 minutes.
+My husband and I really enjoyed hiking the Ram Head Trail until the point we took that spur trail and got lost for 50 minutes.
 If you follow my instructions though and stay on the correct trail, this is an incredibly enjoyable day hike!

 Ram Head Trail